-Inserting a picture collection
+Inserting a photo album

-The Insert > Picture Collection command can be used to insert multiple picture files at once.
+The Insert > Photo Album command can be used to insert multiple picture files at once.

 A new slide will be created for each image.
 Border lines and a text labels can be added to the pictures, if desired.
 With this command, creating an attractive slide show from a collection of pictures is just a matter of seconds.